tslocke/hobocookbook/manual/lifecycles.markdown

         :available_to => "User"
 {.ruby}

- - After the create step, the `requester` association of the `Friendship` will be set to the acting user:
+ - After the create step, the `invitor` association of the `Friendship` will be set to the acting user:

-       :user_becomes => :requester
+       :user_becomes => :invitor
 {.ruby}

  - After the create step has completed (and the database updated), the block is executed:

         do
-          MagicMailer.send requestee, "#{requester.name} wants to be friends with you" end
+          MagicMailer.send invitee, "#{invitor.name} wants to be friends with you" end
 {.ruby}